SAP/ui5-uiveri5/docs/usage/browser.md

-# Browser Navigation
-You can use all the methods that directly wrap the driver navigation API, such as `browser.driver.get()` and the `browser.navigate()` API.
-Note that methods of `browser.driver` don't automatically synchronize with UI5 and using them can result in test failures.
-In case of a page reload or redirect, you will receive an error stating that UIVeri5 dependencies are not loaded:
-`Failed: javascript error: uiveri5 is not defined`
-It is recommended to use the API provided by UIVeri5.
-The API is kept very similar to Protractor API so it is easy and familiar to most users.

 ## Loading a page
-To reload the current page, use `browser.refresh()`.
 To load a new page, use `browser.get()`.
-Both methods return a webdriver promise and are synchronized with the control flow.
-Both methods will automatically load UIVeri5 dependencies on the new page and wait for the application to load before test execution continues.
+This method will load the new page and will automatically load UIVeri5 instrumentation in the new UI5 runtime and will wait for the application to fully load before proceeding with test execution.
 ```javascript
 browser.get("https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/master-detail/webapp/test/mockServer.html");
 // the application is loaded and now we can interact with the page